Company logo | Codica

 Why building a SaaS product can be a good idea

-Statista research states that SaaS end-user spending worldwide grew from $31.4 bln in 2015 to $145.5 bln in 2021, and it will only continue to expand, with predicted numbers for 2024 at about $171.9 bln.
+Statista research states that SaaS end-user spending worldwide grew from $31,4 bln in 2015 to $206 bln in 2023 and can grow to almost $300 bln by 2025.

-SaaS end-user spending stats 2015-2022
+Statistics of SaaS end-user spending 2015-2025

-Further reading: How to Calculate the Cost to Build a SaaS App in 2024
+Further reading: How to Calculate the Cost to Build a SaaS App in 2025?

 Top 10 SaaS pricing models

-Below you can see the most popular SaaS pricing strategies.
+Below, you can see the most popular SaaS pricing strategies.
 Consider each option carefully to make the right choice.
 Thus, you will be able to get lots of loyal customers and make your business thrive.

 Pros